Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: RELATED WORK

 \subsection{Direct Training of SNNs}

 SNNs typically process information through multiple time steps, requiring efficient information flow across both spatial (layers) and temporal (time steps) dimensions during training and inference.
 The non-differentiable nature of spiking operations poses a fundamental challenge for gradient-based optimization.
 To address this, Wu et al.\cite{wu2018spatio} proposed Spatio-Temporal Backpropagation (STBP) with surrogate gradients, which has become a standard training approach for SNNs \cite{neftci2019surrogate}.
-Recent advances have focused on two main directions: (1) enhancing neuronal dynamics through modified computational processes \cite{yao2022glif, yin2021accurate, liao2024spiking, lian2024lif, zhang2025lif}, often at the cost of increased computational overhead; (2) developing specialized loss functions that leverage SNN characteristics to improve training efficiency \cite{deng2022temporal, yu2025efficient, yan2022backpropagation, liu2024teas, zuo2024self}, which can not only optimizing network sparsity and architecture \cite{yan2022backpropagation, zuo2024self}, but can be achieved without additional computational complexity.
+Recent advances have focused on two main directions: (1) enhancing neuronal dynamics through modified computational processes \cite{yao2022glif, yin2021accurate, liao2024spiking, lian2024lif, zhang2025lif}, often at the cost of increased computational overhead; (2) developing specialized loss functions that leverage SNN characteristics to improve training efficiency \cite{deng2022temporal, yu2025efficient, yan2022backpropagation, liu2024teas, zuo2024self}, which can optimize network sparsity and architecture \cite{yan2022backpropagation, zuo2024self} without additional computational complexity.

-Dynamic time-step adaptation has emerged as another important research direction \cite{li2023unleashing, li2023seenn, li2023input, zhong2024towards}.
-Li et al.\cite{li2023unleashing} proposed an early-stopping mechanism based on softmax confidence thresholds for classification tasks, though this requires explicit label supervision.
-Li and Geller \cite{li2023seenn} introduced a reinforcement learning-based time-step adjustment strategy using an auxiliary policy network.
-However, these approaches primarily focus on per-sample adaptive inference and face practical limitations: while individual samples may terminate early, the overall batch processing time remains constrained by the longest-running sample, leading to suboptimal throughput improvements.